NaynaJahan/Data-Lakehouse-with-Snowflake/README.md

 - Data ingestion and converting it to Snowflake tables.
 - Data cleaning to ensure accuracy and consistency.
 - Data analysis to derive significant insights and respond to particular business inquiries concerning regional trends in YouTube videos.

+More detailed explanation and analysis can be found in the report posted in this repo - [Data Lakehouse with Snowflake.pdf](https://github.com/NaynaJahan/Data-Lakehouse-with-Snowflake/blob/main/Data%20Lakehouse%20with%20Snowflake.pdf)